juanes361/Campaign_Effectivity/README.md

 The analysis covers various aspects.
 Firstly, the effectiveness of the deliveries is evaluated, i.e., the percentage of customers who made an effective purchase compared to the total number of deliveries.
 Additionally, the code delves into the profile of consuming customers, investigating the most purchased product categories after the campaign, preferred brands, transaction recency (i.e., when was the last purchase made), age ranges of customers, their segmentation within the company, city of residence, and predominant gender of consumers, among other relevant aspects.

-It is important to highlight that this project was created in a Cloud9 environment, and AWS services were leveraged to execute Athena queries, allowing the retrieval of the required DataFrames for obtaining the expected results.
+It is important to highlight that this project was created in a Cloud9 environment (Python), and AWS services were leveraged to execute Athena queries (SQL), allowing the retrieval of the required DataFrames for obtaining the expected results.

 Additional Notes:
 This project was developed specifically for a company and utilizes internal company data.
 Its functionality or usefulness outside of this context is not guaranteed.